affiliate disclosure

 You have the basic and advanced hosting tools you’d expect, such as site management features, server-level tools, performance optimizations, server monitoring, DNS management, automatic updates, regular automatic backup, security features, one-click staging, dev tools, etc.

 Because Kinsta is a WordPress platform first, the hosting features work seamlessly with the WordPress ecosystem.
-Cloudways is more versatile, allowing you to host other applications like Drupal, Magento, Laravel, PHP, custom applications, etc.
+Cloudways is more versatile, allowing you to host other applications such as Drupal, Magento, Laravel, PHP and custom applications.

 Both web hosts support WordPress multisite, WooCommerce, static sites, and database hosting.